Objective: Create a board that is effective, elective & inclusive.

 Inclusive: Seek to have a board that’s representative (factors: size, location, packaging/pub) and includes a committee structure that can include general membership in order to build a two-way culture between the board and the membership at large.

-Regions shaded in gold are up for board seats in the November 2016 elections.
+Regions shaded in green are up for board seats in the November 2017 elections.

 NYSBA Board Seats